mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 -----------------------------------------------------
 <br>
 <br>
-Subsequently created users will get Cinnamenu as default.
+Subsequently created users will get Cinnamenu as default.<br>
 They will also be automatically logged out once, only, and never again because the file ~/.config/firstlogincomplete_DONOTDelete will be created.
 <br>
 <br>